Interview by Marko Syrjala and Arto Lehtinen

 The tour starts in March, and you have stated that the show will be the biggest you have ever done.
 So, what’s going to be different this time?
 Is it going to be more pyros, more guest singers, or whatever, bigger venues?

 Tobias Sammet: Bigger places.
-First of all, we’re going to play bigger stages averagely, and we will build the stage set accordingly.
+First of all, we’re going to play bigger stages on average, and we will build the stage set accordingly.
 They’re right now building the stage set.
 And I’m very happy with the ideas that are floating around.
-Right now they are trying to make everything being realistically put together.
+Right now, they are trying to make everything being realistically put together.
 So, we need to make it able to be taken around.
 So, we’re going to have a big stage.
 We’re going to have more backing singers.
-We’re going to have– right now we’re talking about effects that we haven’t had in the past.
+We’re going to have– right now; we’re talking about effects that we haven’t had in the past.
 And, of course, the bigger venues don’t only mean that you have nicer backstage areas because it also means that you can bring more stuff on stage! [laughter].